-If you or a loved one are suffering with addiction, individual (one to one) therapy forms an important part of rehab and recovery beyond.
+If you or a loved one are suffering from addiction, individual (one to one) therapy forms an important part of rehab and recovery beyond.
 Getting to the root cause and challenging behaviours that have led you into addiction form a major part of the rehabilitation process.
 At Banbury Lodge, our bespoke recovery programme entails a number of different therapeutic models.

-Individual therapy is a collaborative process between yourself as client and a trained counsellor.
+Individual therapy is a collaborative process between yourself as a client and a trained counsellor.
 People come to counselling with all kinds of goals, often people coming wanting to improve their quality of life.
 Sometimes people come for support in facing difficult situations in their lives.
 The counselling process aims to help you overcome obstacles to your well-being.

 Having individual counselling can help you to experience increased positive feelings, like self- worth and self-esteem.
 Often counselling will teach skills for learning to manage emotions and difficult situations, making healthy decisions, and reaching goals.
 Essentially the aim of individual therapy is to help you reach greater levels of self-awareness, self-acceptance, and growth.

-Therapists are trained professionals who provide a safe space, support, and maintain confidentiality.
+Therapists are trained professionals who provide a safe space, support and maintain confidentiality.
 Many counsellors specialize in particular areas and are very much used to helping people work through difficult and painful processes.
-Everybody is different, and will come to counselling at different stages in their journey, because of this it is common for therapists to combine ideas from different approaches when addressing a person’s needs.
+Everybody is different and will come to counselling at different stages in their journey, because of this it is common for therapists to combine ideas from different approaches when addressing a person’s needs.